Indian Defence Estates Service: Allocation and placement

 After being selected in the UPSC exam, candidates undergo training at National Institute of Defence Estates Management at New Delhi.The following table is salary structure of the Group A Officers (6th Pay Scale).

 Appointment of IDES officers in other Organisations/Bodies

 Currently officers are posted in Ministry of New and Renewable Energy, Cabinet Secretariat of India, Ministry of Home Affairs (India) etc.

 AU&RC

 Archival Unit and Resource Centre is the latest addition to the IT based facilities used by DGDE.
 It is based on cutting edge technology, meant to aid the process of record retrieval and preservation, digitisation of records, publishing survey reports etc. Old records pertaining to Cantonment Board meeting, Survey of Defence lands etc. are sent to AU&RC for being preserved.
 It is a 5-stage process that helps in keeping records even more than 150 years old in good condition.
-Currently, AU&RC is functioning at an efficiency of 200 pages a day, which is commendable.
-It is worth mentioning that the entire staff is manned by re-employed persons.
+Currently, AU&RC is functioning at an efficiency of 200 pages a day.
+The entire staff consists of re-employed persons.
 AU&RC is directly supervised by DGDE.